MARKETNG 2501 - Consumer Behaviour

 · Accessing business publications on the internet.

 Online LearningAll class material will be available on MyUni with all assignments to be submitted into Turnitin via the MyUni page.
+Should face to face classes be restricted, alll classes will take place online at the same times as per the timetable.

 Learning & Teaching Activities